Gotta Lot of Rhythm in My Soul

 "Gotta Lot of Rhythm in My Soul" is a song first recorded by American country singer Patsy Cline.
 It was composed by W.S.
 Stevenson and Barbara Vaughan.
 It was released as a single in 1959 via Decca Records and was produced by Owen Bradley.
 It was among a handful of singles released on the Decca label that were unsuccessful for Cline following a major hit in 1957.

 Background

 Patsy Cline had her only significant hit during the 1950s with "Walkin' After Midnight" (1957).
 The song's follow-up singles were a mixture of traditional country, pop and rockabilly music.
 "Gotta Lot of Rhythm in My Soul" was an example of one of Cline's Rockabilly recordings recorded after the 1957 hit.
 The song was written by Barbara Vaughan and W.S.
 Stevenson.
 The latter writer was a pseudonym for Four Star music executive, Bill McCall, who oversaw Cline's recordings and the royalties she received while recording for his company.
-The track was recorded on January 9, 1959 at the Decca Records studio in Nashville, Tennessee.
+The track was recorded on January 9, 1959 at Bradley Studios in Nashville, Tennessee.
 The session was produced by Owen Bradley.
 It was among the first of Cline's sessions to include the background vocal group, The Jordanaires.
 Four additional songs were cut during the same January sessions.